SOliv1/ms-4-kuk-marketing/README.md

 The pages consist of the following:
 * List of products and services page **(‘Read’)*
 * These pages display the products in the database. (this being on home-page *Product Management Section*).
   Accessed via a superuser with staff status given credetials from the *IAM* users at *AWS* where username/ emails     and passwords are verified and stored.
   This is also accessed via the Users page on the built in *django-backend admin-pages*.
 * The *add_product* *(Add a product)* page which displays the form allows the user to add a new product and service to the database together with an image field and category and sku for identification purposes.
 * The *edit_product* page *(‘Update’)* page enables the user to update the text and the image field on the database.
 * A page to edit an existing and update existing products.
 This format is exactly the same as the *add product* page,   except this time, the form is pre-populated with values belonging to the product or service being edited.

 Each Product or Service listed on the `home` page has an *edit button* that links to the `home` page.
 Delete link for each product *(‘Delete’)*
 Each product form (on the Product-Management link accessed via dropdown on the home page) has a *delete_product* button that links to the `delete view`*.

 _*Please note :- In the *insert_product* function I have copied and tried to modify the *insert_product* imagefield 'custom-clearable' in order to insert and upload the images from an external computor.
   Unfortunaley, I have not had much success as some images work on the uploading image section and others may not.
 I   consulted tutors and they suggested I revisit the AWS section of the course.
   Please note this issue only occurs on the deployed heroku site.
 Add the products and the image fields.
-I have since leaned that I need to check all image-names are in sync with each other from Gitpod through Github and finally to Heroku and chiefly the AWS bucket which stores the image needs to be able to grab the correct URL.
+I have since   learnt that I need to check all image-names are in 'sync'(match names exactly) with each other from Gitpod through to Github and finally to Heroku and chiefly the AWS bucket which stores the image needs to be able to grab the correct URL.
 I still have not mastered this as reflected on the website.

 -----///--- All the below code (I have selected the first sample code from the `all-products` section)from `products views` is attributed to **Boutique-Ado and its owner Chris Zielinski** -----///---